 When it comes to hydrogen peroxide fogging methods, you have a few options:

 - Room Fogging

-Room fogging is what is referred to as an “isolation approach” because the entire room that is being fogged should be vacant during the procedure.
+Room fogging is referred to as an “isolation approach” because the entire room that is being fogged should be vacant during the procedure.
 Room fogging is used mainly for cleanrooms and vivariums where the HVAC unit can be shut down and direct exhaust systems exist.
-Shutting down the HVAC during fogging allows the aerosol to evenly disperse, and the direct exhaust helps the room become safe to enter more quickly.
+Shutting down the HVAC during fogging allows the aerosol to disperse evenly, and the direct exhaust helps the room become safe to enter more quickly.

 With room fogging, a mathematical formula that incorporates the area’s cubic footage and a set time frame is used to calculate the appropriate amount of product to release.
 When the positively charged H2O2 particles are released, the room is treated evenly and quickly.
 Every nook and cranny is filled with fog and sterilized at a molecular level.